|

 Guidelines

-Pay special attention to course deadlines.
-Course deadlines are strict for a reason, to move you towards completing your project in a timely manner.
-Typically, a 4 credit hour course can take 200 hours of in-class face-time and study outside of class.
-The MS degree project will likely take a similar amount of time to complete.
+Typically, a 3-credit hour course can take 100 hours or more of in-class time and study outside of class.
+The M.S. degree proposal (ENTO 887, 1 cr.) and M.S. project (ENTO 888, 2 cr.) together comprise 3 credits and will take a significant amount of time to complete.
 However, quality work is not always a reflection of time.
 How do you know if your project has sufficient quality and depth to receive a passing grade?
 Projects completed with the goal of "being good enough" are rarely good, or enough.
-Students who complete their projects in accordance with their approved proposal and invest quality time and effort, will likely receive passing grades.
-Students should work towards the goal of completing a project that they are proud of. |
+Students, who complete their projects in accordance with their approved proposal and who invest quality time and effort, will likely receive passing grades.
+Students should work towards the goal of being proud of their project.